vgslavov/dev_ref/effective_c++.md

 ### Item 39: Use `private` inheritance judiciously

 * things to remember
-    * `private` inheritance means *is-implemented-in-terms-of*; it's usually inferior to composition, but it makes sense when a derived class needs access to `protected` base class members or needs to redefine inherited `virtual` functions
+    * `private` inheritance means *is-implemented-in-terms-of*
+    * it's usually inferior to composition, but it makes sense when a derived class needs access to `protected` base class members or needs to redefine inherited `virtual` functions
-    * unlike composition, `private` inheritance can enable the empty base optimization; this can be important for library developers who strive to minimize object sizes
+    * unlike composition, `private` inheritance can enable the empty base optimization
+    * this can be important for library developers who strive to minimize object sizes

 ### Item 40: Use *multiple* inheritance judiciously